-- 1. Depress the foot brake pedal firmly.

-- 2. Press the parking brake control.

-- 3. Release the foot brake pedal and make sure that the car is at a standstill position.
+- 1. Depress the foot brake pedal firmly. - 2.
+Press the parking brake control. - The combined instrument panel's symbol starts flashing - once there is a constant glow the parking brake is applied. - 3.
+Release the foot brake pedal and make sure that the car is at a standstill position.